zencart/zencart/README.md

 PCI/PA-DSS Compliance
 ---------------------
-Currently only the v1.5.0 release is PA-DSS certified, and only when downloaded from the official distribution server: [Download Zen Cart&reg;](http://sourceforge.net/projects/zencart/files).

-Other branches are not PA-DSS Certified unless otherwise stated.

-__The [Implementation Guide](http://www.zen-cart.com/docs/implementation-guide-v153.pdf) should be followed for PCI Compliant implementation.__
+__The [Implementation Guide](http://www.zen-cart.com/docs/implementation-guide-v154.pdf) should be followed for PCI Compliant implementation.__

 Documentation
 -------------
-Use your browser to open the [/docs/index.html](http://www.zen-cart.com/docs/index.html) page for links to documentation and the [Implementation Guide](http://www.zen-cart.com/docs/implementation-guide-v153.pdf).
+Use your browser to open the [/docs/index.html](http://www.zen-cart.com/docs/index.html) page for links to documentation and the [Implementation Guide](http://www.zen-cart.com/docs/implementation-guide-v154.pdf).

 Support